 The patient's fluid balance should be maintained as slightly negative or neutral (providing the patient is not in shock).
 A central line is recommended to measure the central venous pressure (CVP), with regular assessments of fluid status.
 The goal is to keep the CVP <4 cm H₂O.
 The routine use of a pulmonary artery catheter (to measure pulmonary artery occlusion pressure) is not recommended as insertion is associated with more complications than a central line.

 A conservative fluid strategy reduced the duration of mechanical ventilation but had no effect on mortality in a large clinical trial in patients with ARDS who were not in shock.
-Similar results were reported in a systematic review and meta-analysis of adults and children with ARDS, sepsis, or systemic inflammatory response syndrome.
+Similar results were reported in one systematic review and meta-analysis of adults and children with ARDS, sepsis, or systemic inflammatory response syndrome.

 Central venous catheter insertion animated demonstration